mupif/mupif-ontology/README.md

 MuPIF core perspective provides an ontological model of MuPIF.
 The fundamental MuPIF entities are
 * Model - representing the (mathematical) description of a system or process.
 Model has input and output variables and services that allow to manipulate the model state and steer it.
 * Workflow - representing a (complex) simulation build from individual models.
 Workflow itself is a model, allowing it to be used inside other (more complex) workflows.
-* Variables - represent variables of given type, with defined physical meaning and units.
+* DataVariables - represent variables of given type (DataType), with defined physical meaning and units.
 * DataType - represent data type supported by the platform.
 All the data exchange within the platform (and within workflows) is performed using variables with DataType type.
 * Service - represent (standardized) service provided by MuPIF entities, such as Models, Workflows and individual DataType instances.
 * Metadata - represent metadata describing individual entities.
 Metadata structure is defined by metadata schema, allowing for validation.